Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Uploading a New JSON Config File

-Pathpoint offers the possibility to load the configuration file using the following steps;
+To load a JSON configuration file use the following steps;

 ![imagecambiar](screenshots/Menu_pathpoint.png)

- 1 To begin click on the menu at the top left
+ 1 To begin, once you are on the Pathpoint screen, click on the menu on the top left part of the window.

 ![image](screenshots/Option_configuration.png)

-2 Select the option "JSON Configuration"
+2 Now, select the option "JSON Configuration".

 ![image](screenshots/Option_update.png)